georgecao/reviewboard4idea/README.md

 reviewboard4idea
 ================

 Reviewboard plugin for Intellij IDEA.
+Ugly but work, need more effort.